 To Make Money (we’ll cover this another day for those that are keying in on this being a bad motivator too)

 Because the solution to the world’s problems aside from learning about Jesus can only be solved via time and money.

 Through loving others and helping them I truly understand Jesus’ love for us.

-Now this is a topic I could ramble on about.
+Now, this is a topic I could ramble on about.
 There’s nothing that motivates me more than looking at our business as a vehicle to help people.
-That’s exacting and there’s so much more energy in that then there ever was in an anger filled, “Me against the world” attitude.
+That’s exacting and there’s so much more energy in that than there ever was in an anger-filled, “me against the world” attitude.

 My question to you, is What motivates you?